microsoft/rushstack-websites/websites/rushjs.io/docs/pages/advanced/incremental_builds.md

 where a person explicitly tells Rush which projects to process.
 Incremental builds reuse existing outputs on your local disk.
-(This can be contrasted with Rush's upcoming [build cache](../maintainer/build_cache.md) feature that can fetch previously built outputs from a cloud storage container.
-The build cache is still experimental, but it may eventually replace incremental builds entirely.)
+(This can be contrasted with Rush's upcoming [build cache](../maintainer/build_cache.md) feature that can fetch previously built outputs from a cloud storage container. but it may eventually replace incremental builds entirely.)

 ## How to use it